 This nonprofit organization gives support to spouses and partners of people who are chronically ill and/or disabled.
 It offers support groups and a newsletter.

 The National Institute on Aging gratefully acknowledges the caring staff of the Alzheimer's Disease Research Center at the University of California, San Diego, and the Alzheimer's Association of San Diego, who shared their valuable advice, experience, and expertise to create this booklet.

-Contact the ADEAR Center for additional Alzheimer's disease information, including the free publication Caring For a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging.
+Contact the ADEAR Center for additional Alzheimer's disease information, including the free publication Caring For a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging (see below).

 U.S. Department of Health and Human Services